WTFAB/ArcheGrinder2016/README.md

 # 20/05/2016
 Updated to v 1.0.1.1
-Still have major Crahses one example is Closing the form wiill crash AB and plugin
+Still have a few major Crash bugs one example is Closing the form wiill crash AB and plugin